Skip to main content

 Edit-in-place over modals

-Users do not trust AI output they cannot edit.
-The instant content appears in a read-only preview, trust collapses.
+Users don't trust AI output they can't edit.
+The moment content appears behind a preview, trust collapses.
 Putting text directly in the editor made AI output feel like their work.

 Streaming as a UX tool

-Streaming is not about speed — it is about perceived progress.
+Streaming isn't about speed.
+It's about perceived progress.
 Token-by-token rendering earns patience and turns wait time into review time.

 Modular over monolithic

 Freelancers jump between scope and pricing constantly.
-Modular sections let them regenerate one part without touching the rest — matching how they actually think.
+Modular sections let them regenerate one part without touching the rest, which matches how they actually think.

 Two design systems, not one